Radiology Careers: What Is Radiology & Possible Career Paths

 Radiology is the study and practice of using radiological equipment to diagnose diseases.
 If you're looking for a career in the treatment of diseases, those fields include radiation therapy and oncology.

-Radiology is a branch of medicine that involves the use of medical imaging technology to diagnose and treat diseases and injuries.
-Radiology career options can range from being a radiologist, which is a medical doctor, to being a radiology technician who provides radiology services support.
-Some radiology career options are:
+Radiology is a branch of medicine that involves the use of medical imaging technology to diagnose diseases and injuries.
+Some radiology career options include: